aunyks/boilerplate-fullstack/README.md

 ```
 DB_CONNECTION_STRING
 ```
-The connection string used to connect to your SQL database.
+The connection string for your SQL database.

 #### App Metadata Information
 ```